Town Centre Strategy and Masterplan

 Riverside Park at Feethams is now open.
 For more information please visit Feethams Riverside Scheme page

 - Darlington Town Centre Regeneration Strategy [pdf document]

-The Local Plan identifies the Town Centre Fringe as the third priority location for development and regeneration within the Borough, and significant development activity started in 2016.
+The developing Local Plan identifies the Town Centre Fringe a priority location for brownfield development and regeneration within the Borough, and significant development activity started in 2016.
 The Fringe is an extensive area: over 70ha of land, buildings and roads, much of which is underused.
-It contains a mix of employment, residential, retail, leisure, car parking and other uses, and much of area’s housing is occupied by deprived households.
-The area of the Town Centre Fringe as identified in the Making and Growing Places DPD is more limited than the Council’s wider Town Centre Fringe Masterplan area, this is made reference to in the Further Information section of this document.
+It contains a mix of employment, residential, retail, leisure, car parking and other uses, and much of the area’s housing is occupied by deprived households.
+The area of the Town Centre Fringe as identified in the Local Plan 2016-36 is more limited than the Council’s wider Town Centre Fringe Masterplan area.

 The River Skerne was also identified as a strategic green infrastructure corridor.
 However before the potential of the area to contribute much more to the growth, prosperity and quality of life of Darlington can be realised, there are significant issues to overcome, such as managing flood risk, changing the image of the area, tackling contamination and hazard, and improving connectivity across the inner ring road.
 Considering the area comprehensively provides the best way to ensure that both public and private investment is made effectively and in a timely and co-ordinated manner.
 Currently work with the HCA and the Tees Valley Combined Authority are ongoing to address funding gaps and ownership issues.

 Further information on the Town Centre Fringe Masterplan, agreed by Cabinet in April 2013 can be seen within Item 10 of the following cabinet paper.

 At the Cabinet in April 2013, the Council also agreed a Conservation Management Plan for the Town Centre Fringe.